eemeli/konopas/README.md

 [KO-latest]: https://github.com/eemeli/konopas/releases/latest
 [KO-repo]: https://github.com/eemeli/konopas

+In the zip file, you'll find the distribution version of KonOpas in the `dist/` folder; this is what you'll need to deploy on your own server.

 Once you've got your programme data in the [proper format][KO-fmt], you should just change the `<script>` tags at the bottom of `index.html` to point to your